Yorkshire Lawn Tennis Championships: History

 The first Yorkshire Lawn Tennis Tournament was established in 1885 and played at Ilkley, Yorkshire, England.
 In 1887 the event was renamed as Yorkshire Association and County Open Tournament.
 In 1889 the name was changed again the Yorkshire Open Championships.
-In 1906 the event was move permamently to Scarborough, North Yorkshire.
+In 1906 the event was moved permanently to Scarborough, North Yorkshire.
 The championships were held as part of the worldwide tennis circuit until 1970.
 The event is still being held as late as 2017 as the Yorkshire Tennis County Championships.

+For the years 1892, 1894–1900 and 1904–1905 the tournament was also valid as the North of England Championships.